 Without question, you should select a secondary beneficiary for your will or any trusts you create.
 Additionally, you may want to discuss the inclusion of a ‘simultaneous death’ provision or determine what is to come of your estate if your primary beneficiary dies within thirty days after you – do you still want that individual’s estate to receive his share?
 Maybe you’d prefer to donate your property to charity if the beneficiary of your choice is unable to accept your estate.
 There are numerous contingencies that should be addressed in your estate planning documents.

 It can be difficult to address complicated issues if you create a will or trust without the aid of an attorney.
 An experienced estate planning attorney can help you cover your bases, prepare for the unthinkable, and insulate your family from conflict by making your estate easy to settle.
-The attorneys at Lonich Patton Ehrlich Policastri have years of experience handling complex estate planning matters including wills and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the estate planning attorneys at Lonich Patton Ehrlich Policastri for further information or to set up a free consultation.
+The attorneys at Lonich Patton Erlich Policastri have years of experience handling complex estate planning matters including wills and living trusts.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the estate planning attorneys at Lonich Patton Erlich Policastri for further information or to set up a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.